1971 FA Cup final: Extra time

 By the start of the second period of extra time, the hot conditions and pace of the match were starting to take their toll, with several players (notably Brian Hall and George Graham) suffering from cramp.
 As such play was more broken, with fewer successful attacks, as crosses frequently failed to find their targets.
 Liverpool had the first clear chance after five minutes, when a cross from Thompson deep on the right flank narrowly failed to find Toshack.
 An immediate counterattack required Tommy Smith to tackle Kennedy deep in his own penalty area after Kennedy had received a long ball from Graham.
 The winning goal was to come moments later in the seventh minute of the period, when a ball from Radford found Charlie George just outside the Liverpool penalty area.
 His powerful strike beat Clemence to hit the top left of the Liverpool net.
 He followed this up with his famous celebration, lying on his back with arms outstretched until he was picked up by other members of his team.
 Liverpool were not to give up, however, and the first opportunity to reply came from Chris Lawler, who defied his cramping legs to attempt a flying kick at a pass from Toshack within the Arsenal area.
 This was one of the few remaining instances to really threaten in the dying minutes, however, although Radford produced a powerful long-range shot some two minutes before the final whistle.

-The match was played in a great spirit of sportsmanship by the players and was responded to as such by the fans.
-When Liverpool's Lawler was floored with cramp late in extra time, he was helped to recover by two Arsenal players.
-Arsenal's victory – and double win after a gruelling 64-match season – was greeted with an ovation by both their own and Liverpool's fans at the stadium, and Liverpool were also cheered by both sets of fans as they took a lap of honour after the presentation of the trophy and medals.
+The match was played with notable sportsmanship by both sides, reflected in the crowd's response throughout.
+When Liverpool's Lawler went down with cramp late in extra time, two Arsenal players assisted his recovery.
+Arsenal's victory, completing a double at the end of a 64-match season, was met with applause from both sets of supporters.
+Liverpool also received a positive reception from the crowd as they took a lap of honour, following the trophy and medal presentation.